As seen on:

 Key resources might also be assets that help distinguish you from your competitors.
 Assets can be classified as:

-- Human resources.
-Employees are generally a key resource, especially in the service business where having the right talent is a huge differentiator.
+Fixed cost — Employees are generally a key resource, especially in the service business where having the right talent is a huge differentiator.

-- Intellectual resources.
-These are intangible and include brands, patents, copyrights, knowledge base, customer databases, etc.
+Intellectual resources — These are intangible and include brands, patents, copyrights, knowledge base, customer

 9. Key partnerships